Aditya-Datar/CodeFury-Assest_Management_System/README.md

 ## Introduction

-Welcome to AssetJets, an advanced E-Asset Management Portal.
+Welcome to Asset Jets, an advanced E-Asset Management Portal.
 This platform is designed to simplify asset management for businesses.
-Whether you're an administrator or a user, AssetJets has got you covered.
+Whether you're an administrator or a user, Asset Jets has got you covered.
 This README will guide you through the setup process and provide insights into the project structure.

 ## Getting Started